Jump straight to Webull! Get real-time market data, analysis tools and $0 commissions.

-The future of car ownership is changing — fast — and Nio is leading the way.
-A car manufacturer based out of China, Nio has a focus on electric autonomous vehicles.
-Its self-driving cars are currently available for preorder, coming in at a little over $50,000.
+The future of car ownership is changing fast and Nio (NASDAQ:NIO) is leading the way.
+An automobile manufacturer based in China, Nio focuses on producing electric autonomous vehicles.

 How to Invest in Nio

-If you’re looking to invest in Nio without involving a broker, there’s a few roads you can explore.
+If you’re looking to invest in Nio without involving a broker, you can explore a few roads:

 - Dividend reinvestment plan: While this plan is similar to a direct stock plan, the company automates the process of buying more stock over the years, usually 4 times per year.
 This is usually a free service or comes with a small commission fee.